-Erectile Dysfunction (ED) or Impotence, is a common health problem affecting up to one in five males.
-In the UK alone it is estimated that up to 4.3 million men suffer from some level of ED or will experience some level of erectile dysfunction at some point in their life.
+Erectile dysfunction (ED) or impotence, is a common health problem affecting up to one in five males.1 Most men will experience some level of erectile dysfunction at some point in their life.

-Erectile Dysfunction can affect men of all ages but is most common later in life (over the age of 40).
-Younger men suffering from impotence can usually be as a result of anxiety, tiredness, stress, drinking too much alcohol or the pressures to perform when with a sexual partner.
+ED can affect men of all ages but is most common later in life (over the age of 40).
+Younger men suffering from erection problems can usually be as a result of anxiety, tiredness, stress, drinking too much alcohol or the pressures to perform when with a sexual partner.

-Erectile Dysfunction/Impotence however are not usually a long term problem and effective treatment can range from changes to the lifestyle of the patient and/or through the use of certain medicines such as Viagra (sildenafil), Cialis (tadalafil), Levitra (vardenafil) and Spedra (avanafil) (all of which are taken orally).
+Effective treatment for ED can range from changes to your lifestyle and/or through the use of medicines such as Viagra/Sildenafil, Cialis/Tadalafil, Levitra/Vardenafil and Spedra/Avanafil (all of which are taken orally).

 Referring yourself for counselling or therapy can also be an alternative and quite effective treatment option.
-Do not allow Erectile Dysfunction (ED) to have a negative impact on your sex life.
+Do not allow ED to spoil your sex life.
 Taking control of your condition and getting the right treatment will mean you continue to enjoy a happy and healthy sex life.

 How does an erection occur?

-For a person to understand the cause of their erectile dysfunction, they must first understand the complicated processes involved in achieving an erection.
+For you to understand the cause of your erectile dysfunction, you must first understand the complicated processes involved in achieving an erection.
 The brain needs to interact with nerves, hormones and blood vessels for the process to be successful.
-The involvement of multiple components means this pathway can be disrupted at numerous points resulting in the a failure to achieve an erection.
+The involvement of multiple components means this pathway can be disrupted at numerous points and result in failing to achieve an erection.

-The penis consists of twin chambers called the corpus cavernosa and during arousal the walls of the corpus cavernosa are instructed to relax by a nucleotide called cGMP, which enables the chambers to accommodate increased blood flow.
-In addition to this the veins leaving the penis are instructed to reduce the flow of blood away, increasing the blood pressure in the penis, creating an erection.
-PDE-5 is an enzyme that naturally breaks down cGMP, therefore erection problems can occur when there is an in balance between the PDE-5 enzyme and the cGMP nucleotide.
+Your penis consists of twin chambers called the corpus cavernosa.
+During arousal, the walls of the corpus cavernosa are instructed to relax by a nucleotide called cGMP, which enables the chambers to accommodate increased blood flow.
+In addition to this, the veins leaving your penis are instructed to reduce the flow of blood away, increasing the blood pressure in your penis, creating an erection.
+PDE-5 is an enzyme that naturally breaks down cGMP.
+Therefore, erection problems can occur when there is an imbalance between the PDE-5 enzyme and the cGMP nucleotide.

 Why does erectile dysfunction happen?

-There are many physical and psychological causes which can lead to impotence.
+There are many physical and psychological causes which can lead to impotence/ED.
 It is important to identify the cause so the most appropriate treatment can be selected.

 - Any condition which affects blood flow (hypertension, hypercholesteremia, atherosclerosis)